catinello/squid-google-safe-browsing/README.md

 # Environment Variable: #

-It is possible to use an environment variable to store the API key.
+It is possible to use an environment variable to store the API key for testing purposes.

     $ export GSB_APIKEY=WHATEVERYOURAPIKEYIS

+# Debugging: #

+Create the following file to enable debugging which is checked pre loop which means you eventually have to restart the service.

+    $ touch /tmp/squid-gsb.debug
+    $ sudo systemctl restart squid #optional

+You would get the following output in your syslog (info): url -> gsb-result: channel-id squid-result-code

+    Aug 23 17:19:59 03-proxy squid-gsb[28523]: http://www.google.com:443 -> 204: 0 ERR

 # Logging: #

-All errors and blocks are being logged to your syslog facility.
+All errors and blocks are being logged to your syslog facility (critical).

 A blocked and redirected access looks like this: